okansungur/drafts/read1.md

   <img  src="https://github.com/okansungur/drafts/blob/main/iot_images/iotrequire.png"><br/>
    IOT requirements
 </p>
 For the Non functional requirements Cloud can be used.
 For data storing relational databases are used for structural,transactional data.
 No SQL databases are used for dynamically changing schema.
-Some of the popular choices of No SQL databases are Hadoop, CouchDB, HBases, and MangoDB
+Some of the popular choices of No SQL databases are Hadoop, CouchDB, HBases, and MongoDB